edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

 [user@ams-core01a ~]$
 </pre>

-If you read the blog post <a href="https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/" title="Measuring Network Throughput" target="_blank"><em>Measuring Network Throughput</em></a>, you will remember that TCP throughput depends on the link latency and the TCP window size.
+If you read the blog post [<em>Measuring Network Throughput</em>](https://www.edge-cloud.net/2013/06/07/measuring-network-throughput/), you will remember that TCP throughput depends on the link latency and the TCP window size.

 In the above example we didn't specify the TCP window size, but used the standard Linux auto-tuning TCP buffer limit.
 Here Arista has already done some tuning for us and set this auto-tuning TCP buffer limit to 4096 KByte.